syaiul-haq/syaiul-haq/README.md

 # Syaiul Haq PCB Design Portofolio
-This portfolio showcases the PCB designs created by me.
+This portfolio showcases the PCB designs created by me with KiCad.

-## Overview
-PCB project created by me with KiCad.

 ## 3D Preview PCB